westfort42/school/software-engineering/pre-midterm.md

 ####Domain Analysis

 This is the process by which the software engineer learns about the problem they're trying to solve.
-A domain expert is the guy who knows the most about the problem, or the filed the problem is in.
+A domain expert is the guy who knows the most about the problem, or the field the problem is in.
 Also, if your software doesn't solve any problems, turn off your computer and go something else.

 The domain analysis doc is a real pile of crap.
 There's just no way you need all these letters,
 A. Intro